mehulkar/mehulkar.com/source/blog/2020/07/stop-extending-embers-built-in-components.html.md

 Step 1 is to stop extending the built in components!

-If you find your addon extends these components, please comment on this issue with your use case and any road blocks to refactoring away from your existing solution.
+If you find your app or addon extends these components, please comment on this issue with your use case and any road blocks to refactoring away from your existing solution.

 <https://github.com/emberjs/rfcs/issues/587>